SulemanSadat/Oxford-Student-Portal/README.md

 # Oxford-Student-Portal
-Student portal for National Oxford Academy — check scores, verify diplomas, and manage records.
+National Oxford Portal is a web-based student management system built with React.js.
+The portal allows students of National Oxford Academy to securely check their exam scores and verify their diplomas using a unique student ID.